skijit/notes/programming/networking/misc.md

     - all IPv4 addresses on the given machine
   - If we're in a route table, it means:
     - The default route (i.e. it doesn't match one of the explicit entries)
+- VIP:
+  - Virtual IP
+  - Usually referred to when dealing with the (shared) IP exposed by a NAT since the actual IP is not publicly exposed